 /fh add action-item.

 Once you've mitigated the incident and you're ready to resolve it, you can run

-/fh resolve.
-You then have the option to start a retrospective from the resolved incident.
+/fh resolve and include a note for why you are resolving the incident.
+You then have the option to start a retrospective from the resolved incident by running

 For a comprehensive list of Slack commands you can run with FireHydrant, reference using Slack commands with FireHydrant.

 Running a retrospective

 Retrospectives are your teams' opportunity to learn from the incident.
 Retros can't be run in Slack, so you'll need to head over to the FireHydrant web UI for this final stage of the incident.

 FireHydrant admins can customize the retro questions to their liking.